gosuri/gosuri.github.io/_posts/2015-12-04-go-proverbs-illustrated.md

 Not quite the zero value but a slightly related topic is the value of zero storage - the empty struct, one of my favorite data types.
 An empty struct, in essence, is a struct type that has no fields, no data and consumes no storage.

 I tend to use this when communicating signals between go routines.
+The [Listen](https://github.com/gosuri/uilive/blob/master/writer.go#L91) method for uilive works this way.
 For example:

 {% highlight go %}
 type Writer struct {